The Moonspeaker:

 euobserver: belgium's political deadlock is complete, Koert Debeuf, 5 november 2019.

-5. I wrote the very first version of this essay in 2008, in the same period as Is It Fascism Yet? and then revised it heavily in 2012.
-It is terrible that things have gotten horribly worse in the united states.
+- I wrote the very first version of this essay in 2008, in the same period as Is It Fascism Yet? and then revised it heavily in 2012.
+It is terrible that things have gotten horribly worse in the united states and all of its vassals, including canada.